 John Gregory Odom was born November 29, 1951 in the small farming town of Hahira, Georgia.
 He graduated from Yale with a degree in English, cum laude, in 1973.
 He then studied for two years at The Queen’s College, Oxford and was awarded B.A. (hons) and M.A. degrees in Philosophy, Politics, and Economics.
 He graduated from the University of Virginia School of Law in 1978, and was admitted to the Georgia Bar immediately upon graduation.

 After practicing for several years in Savannah and Washington, Mr. Odom moved to New Orleans in 1982 and was a member in the business litigation section of a major regional law firm until 1990.
 In the spring of that year he withdrew to form his own firm, which evolved into Odom & Des Roches, LLC.

-Mr. Odom has tried jury cases in a wide variety of litigation areas.
-It may fairly be said that the first half of his thirty-nine year litigation career was spent largely on the defense side and the latter half largely on the plaintiffs’ side.
-Over the years his trial practice has focused, at various times, on personal injury, banking, RICO, securities, accounting malpractice, and for the last twenty years, antitrust class actions.
+Mr. Odom tried jury cases in a wide variety of litigation areas.
+It may fairly be said that the first half of his forty-two year litigation career was spent largely on the defense side and the latter half largely on the plaintiffs’ side.
+Over the years his trial practice focused, at various times, on personal injury, banking, RICO, securities, accounting malpractice, and for the last twenty years, antitrust class actions.